I am smiling as I write this; the word ‘gamification’ immediately makes me think, “This is going to be fun!”

 - A little friendly competition can be a fun thing!
 Check out http://www.gamesfitness.com for free fitness games for single players, small groups and large groups.
 Jacob Bedard, a personal trainer that used to teach elementary school physical education, created this fantastic site full of fun and fitness.
 You will find fun games including Cards Against Obesity, Burpee Yahtzee, and Amazeballs!

 Want to learn more about gamification and game-based learning?
 Looking for guidance on how to apply it effectively in your training and educational programs?
-Join the Blended Learning Hub today for tools, frameworks, research, job aids, and live events all focused on this approach.
+Visit the Modern Learning Resource Library for in-depth free resources on a variety of corporate training topics.